 Pyrethrins are considered a contact insecticide; insects merely touching the substance are affected.
 The product only works on certain insects such as flies, gnats, mosquitoes, spider mites, leafhoppers, stink bugs and aphids.
 Mix the dried powder with water and a few drops of liquid soap and you can use it to protect other flowers, fruits and vegetables, Comfy Country Creations reports.

-For more information about choosing least-toxic pest control products and other pest management tips, consult the National Pesticide Information Center (NPIC).
+For more information about choosing the least-toxic pest control products and other pest management tips, consult the National Pesticide Information Center (NPIC).